hsf-training/organization/README.md

 # Organization repository

-This repository currently only holds that do not apply to any specific other repository.
+This repository currently only holds issues that do not apply to any specific other repository and are used for organizational purposes.